tobywisener/laravel-docker/README.md

 # docker-laravel

 This is a framework for building a laravel app within Docker.
+The Dockerfile builds from a slimline PHP 8.2 Alpine image and includes nginx, php, mysql and phpmyadmin for a sane development environment.
+You may want to edit the various config files inside the `docker` directory and docker-compose.yml.

 Run docker and build: